trans-travel/trans-travel/us/ct.md

 by officials and public institutions.

 However, much of Connecticut is considered reasonably safe.
 That said, attacks still can and do occur in Connecticut.
-Rural areas may be more swayed by anti-trans political rhetoric.
+Some areas may be more swayed by anti-trans political rhetoric.
+One suggestion from a CT resident is to look up the voting districts you will visit to see their party affiliation, which may correlate somewhat to LGBT acceptance/tolerance.

+People who live in Connecticut state that their government officials actively support LGBT pride events publicly and pass good LGBT-related legislation.

 ## Resources